g5ostXa/hyprarch2/docs/archbase/arch-lvm-luks.md

 ## Partitions
 _**Note: This example assumes `sda` is the disk name.
 You can verify this with `lsblk` command.**_
-- Wipe the disk properly to later use with Luks encryption:
+- Optionally, wipe the disk for a clean install:
 ```
 # dd if=/dev/zero of=/dev/sda status=progress
 ```
 ```
 # sync
 ```
-- Now, let's create the EFI and LVM partitions:
+- Now, let's create both the boot and root partitions:
 ```
 # gdisk /dev/sda
 ```